RachanaVenati/Visualization_music/README.md

    1.First implement for all years by picking up nationality from the dataset and choosing the continent.

 05-AUG-2024
-1.Normalize the calendar color values
+1.Normalize the calendar color values(done)

-2.Add scale to calendar heatmap
+2.Add scale to calendar heatmap(done)

-3.Bar chart instead of dropdowns
+3.Bar chart instead of dropdowns(Dyah)

-4.Show countries with zero points with a different color.
+4.Show countries with zero points with a different color.(Rachana)

-5.Implement to select country and show the respective details on the calendar heatmap.
+5. Implement to select country and show the respective details on the calendar heatmap (Rachana, Krishna).

+6.Change the country representation to percentages(Rachana)